pablo-novoa/florenciaBonilla/wp-content/plugins/one-click-demo-import/readme.txt

 3. Example of how the import page looks like, when no demo imports are predefined a.k.a manual import.

 == Changelog ==

+= 2.0.2 =

+*Release Date - 13 December 2016*

+* Fixed issue with customizer options import

+= 2.0.1 =

+*Release Date - 12 December 2016*

+* Fixed issue with some browsers (Safari and IE) not supporting some FormData methods.

+= 2.0.0 =

+*Release Date - 10 December 2016*

+* Add new layout for multiple predefined demo imports (a grid layout instead of the dropdown selector),
+* Add support for Redux framework import,
+* Change the code structure of the plugin (plugin rewrite, namespaces, autoloading),
+* Now the whole import (content, widgets, customizer, redux) goes through even if something goes wrong in the content import (before content import errors blocked further import),
+* Add `pt-ocdi/before_content_import` action hook, that theme authors can use to hook into before the content import starts,
+* Fix frontend error reporting through multiple AJAX calls,
+* Fix post formats (video/quote/gallery,...) not importing,
+* Fix customizer import does not save some options (because of the missing WP actions - these can be enabled via a filter, more in the FAQ section).

 = 1.4.0 =